 Sculpture is my thing.
 I appreciate all forms of art but working in three dimensions appeals to me in so many ways.
 I have gravitated to public art.
 I enjoy the collaboration and teamwork when putting together a large piece.
 It’s really the ultimate showcase for my work -- it’s out there for all the world to see and love or not.

 My specific focus is on welded steel, stainless steel and aluminum.
 I often combine that with stone, wood and now also ceramic and glass.
 Depending on the preference of the piece, I will go with natural patinas but also seriously love color.

-My art often showcases the interactions between earth-based materials, with natural finishes softening hard man-made materials, as well as the mingling of Western and Eastern cultures.
-I’ve always been fascinated with the East and have chosen to experiment with techniques and concepts originating there.
-Wabi-sabi is the acceptance of beauty infused by the imperfection as a reflection of our lives and loves.
+I’ve always been fascinated with the East and have chosen to experiment with techniques and concepts originating there, such as wabi-sabi.
+For me, wabi-sabi is the acceptance of beauty infused by imperfection as a reflection of our lives and loves.

 “I try to remember that the job — as well as the plight, and the unexpected joy — of the artist is to embrace uncertainty, to be sharpened and honed by it.
 To be birthed by it.
 Each time we come to the end of a piece of work, we have failed as we have leapt — spectacularly, brazenly — into the unknown.”